 Avatar: You know what?
 Stay here.
 Get eaten by bears.
 I don't give a damn.

 Stahl and Panne's A rank support is this due to Alien Lunch:

 Panne: Firefruit.
 Edible to Taguel, however it causes a burning sensation on contact with human skin.

 Stahl: This is delicious!
 Wait what did you say- Ow my fingers- OH GODS IT'S IN MY EYES!
 (Hits head.)

 Panne: Stahl, are you dead?
-Nod your head if you're not dead.
+Nod if you are not dead.

 Lon-qu and Miriel's A rank support.
 Apparently, in an attempt to figure out the limits of his fear of women, she filled his tent with statues of women.
 Lon'qu destroys them all as he's Genre Savvy enough to know what would happen if anyone finds out that the man with a fear of women has his tent full of statues of them.
 This can get even funnier if you believe it happened while he was asleep and woke up screaming as he was suddenly surrounded by statues he didn't remember being there the night before.

 While the father-child supports are rather generic for obvious reasons, the father's speaking style may be different and add some level of humor to the conversation.
 Notable ones are Henry, Vaike, Gregor, and Lon'qu.

 Doubling as a shout-out, one of Gregor's lines in a father-daughter support with Nah has him spouting this gem